-With the exception of Water Aerobics on Monday/Wednesday/Friday mornings (9-10 a.m. and 10-11 a.m.) , lap lanes are not available during Swim Team practices or Youth Swim and Conditioning.
+With the exception of Water Aerobics on Monday, Wednesday and Friday at 9:00 AM AM, and Monday and Wednesday at 10:00 AM, lap lanes are not available during Swim Team practices.
 Please see our monthly Aquatics Calendar for specific days and times.

 We offer several Water Aerobics classes.
 These classes provide a cardio workout for the water enthusiast.